Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Set-up for the proof of Theorem 3.1

 where $U_{\Gc}$ is the uniform distribution on $\Gc$. \end{theorem} The Entropic Freiman-Ruzsa Theorem does not allow us to directly work with the conditional entropy.
-This is due to the fact that $\Gc$ depends on both $X$ and $Y$, as such an averaging approach fails.
-However, the following corollary lets us bypass this limitation.
+This is due to the fact that $\Gc$ depends on $X$, as such an averaging approach fails.
+However, the following corollary overcomes this limitation.
+Define $d(X\mid Y,Z):=H(X+Z\mid Y)-\frac{1}{2}(H(X\mid Y)+H(Z))=:d(Z,X\mid Y).$